 I demanded of the Steranko slammer; loud and in a manner that was equal (in my judgement) to the raving nut's own aggression.
 I also made my face do a bunch of things to register outraged anger.
 Everyone in the restaurant looked at us, I noticed, and then everyone started looking everywhere BUT us.
 The loud mouth reverted to cool and collected SO abruptly I could swear I heard the air around him go *pop!*.

 At that moment, Jim Smith felt that explanations were in order.

 "Ahem!
 Er, uh ...
 Feo's from Texas and don't like it when folks interrupt his eating," he cautioned.
 I thought (wrongly) that Jim (fellow Texan) understood where I was going and was in on the gag, so I ramped my rhetoric.

 "Especially when I'm (Chomp!
 Chomp!) eating barbeque!
 (Chomp!
 Tear!
 Chomp!)
 I'm not buying drugs or going nowhere 'til I'm done!
 (Chew!
 Gristle!
 Chomp!)"

-(thinking Jim "got the gag", you see, I started enjoying the moment)
+(still thinking Jim "gets the gag", you see, I enjoy the moment)

 The jerk looked at his cell phone and made some excuse about the time and having to get back to the convention.